jasboys/sycpiano/README.md

 ```
 After installing your node dependencies, you're ready to start dev process.
 ```
-$ yarn run watchDevMin
+$ yarn dev
 ```
-This command will run a gulp task that starts the server and watches for changes you make to your code, in which case it will trigger a rebuild as well as reload the main app.
+This command will run a node script that starts the server and watches for changes you make to your code, in which case it will trigger a rebuild as well as reload the main app.

 If you would like to also lint and check the typescript of the frontend and backend, you can just run on windows:
 ```